typst-community/glossarium/tests/capitalize/capitalize.typ

 - #Gls("foo") is the second reference.
 - #Glspl("bar") is the first reference at the beginning of a sentence using `#Glspl`.
 - #Glspl("bar") is the second reference.
+- @Ref is the first reference at the beginning of a sentence using `@Ref`. @Ref is the second.
+- @Test:pl is the first reference at the beginning of a sentence using `@Test:pl`. @Test is the second.

 = Glossary